codepath/android_guides/Drawables.md

     android:textColor="@color/button_text" />
 ```

-Using state lists allows us to create dynamic views that respond to pressed, checked, enabled or other related states.
+Using state lists allows us to easily define dynamic views that respond to pressed, checked, enabled or other related states.

 ### Creating a Layer List